 Department heads – Authority.

-The City Administrator, acting within the scope of the delegated authority of the Mayor, may authorize the head of a department or office responsible to him or her to appoint or remove subordinates in such department or office.
+The City Administrator, acting within the scope of the delegated authority of the Mayor, may authorize the head of a department or office responsible to him/her to appoint or remove subordinates in such department or office.
 Any officer or employee, who may be appointed by the City Administrator, or by the head of a department or office, may be removed by the Administrator or by the Mayor at any time.
 The decision of the City Administrator or Mayor may be appealed to the city council, whose decision is final.

 Interference by Councilmembers.